rwatsh/rwatsh.github.io/_posts/2024-04-12-first-post.md

 ![image-20240412113818576](/assets/images/image-20240412113818576.png)

 A supervised learning task with discrete class labels, such as in the previous email spam filtering example, is also called a **classification task**.
 Another subcategory of supervised learning is **regression**, where the outcome signal is a continuous value.

+In **regression** analysis, we are given a number of predictor (explanatory) variables and a continuous response variable (outcome), and we try to find a relationship between those variables that allows us to predict an outcome.

+-  the predictor variables are commonly called “**features**,”
+- and the response variables are usually referred to as “**target** variables.”

+### Reinforcement Learning

+In reinforcement learning, the goal is to develop a system (agent) that improves its performance based on interactions with the environment.

+### Unsupervised Learning

+**Clustering** is an exploratory data analysis or pattern discovery technique that allows us to organize a pile of information into meaningful subgroups (clusters) without having any prior knowledge of their group memberships.

+Unsupervised **dimensionality reduction** is a commonly used approach in feature preprocessing to remove noise from data, which can degrade the predictive performance of certain algorithms.
+Dimensionality reduction compresses the data onto a smaller dimensional subspace while retaining most of the relevant information.